dti-research/learning-shifting-for-grasping/README.md

 ## Installation

-Only prerequisite is that you have Docker installed.
+Only prerequisite is that you have Docker installed *and* that you have followed [Franka Emika's guide](https://frankaemika.github.io/docs/installation_linux.html#setting-up-the-real-time-kernel) on patching your Linux kernel to run real time.

 - Pull down our Docker image